 Please read this policy carefully to understand our practices regarding information we hold relating to you (known as ‘personal data’).
-Under the Data Protection Act (2018) and the European Union’s General Data Protection Regulation 2016/679 (GDPR), you have new rights and we have new responsibilities in ensuring that your personal data is stored and managed properly.
+Under the Data Protection Act (2018) and the European Union’s General Data Protection Regulation 2016/679 (GDPR), and the California Consumer Privacy Act (CCPA) you have new rights and we have new responsibilities in ensuring that your personal data is stored and managed properly.
 This Privacy Notice is designed to meet the requirements of the GDPR.

 Cleo (‘we’ or ‘us’ throughout this document) is a data controller of the information that you provide to us or that we collect, along with Facebook Inc. ‘Data controller’ refers to a company that collects or stores personal information, and that accordingly takes on responsibilities regarding the security of that data.

 Please note that our chat functionality is a chatbot, not a human; however you may be routed to a human depending on the reason for your contact.
 Your conversation may be monitored and recorded for training or other purposes, such as to resolve a complaint or to provide services to you.

 - Cleo AI Limited, 3rd Floor, 1 Ashley Road, Altrincham, Cheshire, WA14 2DT

 - If you have any questions about this policy, please contact our customer operations team at email@example.com, or 07379277245.
 If you are U.S. based you can contact our team at +833-313-3171.